Grellheist/web-developer-bootcamp-2023/README.md

 The backend section starts on Section 30, which introduces the terminal (which I'm quite familiar with) and has no coding content.

+After Section 30, the course introduces NodeJS.

+## Express
+Express will be used from Section 33 onwards.

 ## Disclaimer
 I will try completing one Section per day but my highest priority right now is the <a href=https://github.com/Grellheist/100-days-of-python>100 days of Python